rickhull/miner_mover/README.md

 ## Multitasking from the perspective of the OS (Linux, Windows, MacOS)

 * A modern OS executes _threads_ within a _process_
-* Process is mostly about accounting and containment
+* Processes are mostly about accounting and containment
   - organization and safety from other processes and users
 * By default, a process has a single thread of execution
 * A single-threaded process cannot (easily) perform two tasks concurrently